evanhosmer/Soccer-Capstone/README.md

 ## K-means:

 The first attempt at clustering the data was made with K-means clustering.
 I attempted to cluster with a range of clusters from 2 to 12 and observed the resulting silhouette plots and cluster visualizations.
+Cluster values of 4,5, and 6 returned the bset clusters based on silhoutte score and interpretability.
+The resulting silhouette plots for these number of clusters are shown below.

 ![k-means](images/sil3.png)